Last updated on February 13, 2023

 ~ Cannabis is legal in all of Canada.

-~ Canadians call the one-dollar coin the loonie and the two-dollar coin is called the toonie.
+~ Canadians call the one-dollar coin the loonie, and the two-dollar coin is named the toonie.

-~ Here’s one super sticky but interesting fact about Canada: The sugar maple is Canada’s national tree and is the main source of sap used in producing maple syrup.
+~ Here’s one super sticky but interesting fact about Canada: The sugar maple is Canada’s national tree, and its sap is the main source used in producing maple syrup.
 This is why there is a maple leaf in the middle of the Canadian flag; it is a sugar maple leaf.

 ~ The currency used in Canada is the Canadian Dollar (CAD).

-~ The capital city of Canada is Ottawa, which is located in the province of Ontario.
+~ The capital city of Canada is Ottawa, located in the province of Ontario.

 ~ Standing at 553 m (1,815 ft), the CN Tower in Toronto is the tallest free-standing structure in the western hemisphere.